Join us for an adventure in flavor!

 Seared chicken thighs in a crock pot.

-Lazy day tip 1: I seared the chicken mainly for the color, and browning the meat adds tons of flavor to the end result.
+Lazy day tip 1: I sear the chicken mainly for the color, and browning the meat adds tons of flavor to the end result.
 I understand completely if some days you just want to place your chicken thighs straight in the crock after seasoning.

 Now making the quick parmesan cream sauce…